-The statistical methods and measures computed by the Point-Stat tool are described in this section.
+The statistical methods and measures computed by the Point-Stat tool are described briefly in this section.
 In addition, Section 4.2.1 discusses the various interpolation options available for matching the forecast gridpoint values to the observation points.
-The statistical measures computed by the Point-Stat tool are described in Section 4.2.2, and Section 4.2.3 describes the methods for computing confidence intervals that are applied to some of the measures computed by the Point-Stat tool.
+The statistical measures computed by the Point-Stat tool are described briefly in Section 4.2.2 and in more detail in Appendix C. Section 4.2.3 describes the methods for computing confidence intervals that are applied to some of the measures computed by the Point-Stat tool; more detail on confidence intervals is provided in Appendix D.

-4.2.1 Interpolation methods
+4.2.1 Interpolation/matching methods

-This section provides information about the various interpolation methods available in MET to match gridded model output to point observations.
-In these descriptions, P denotes the point where the interpolated value is calculated.
+This section provides information about the various methods available in MET to match gridded model output to point observations.
+In these descriptions (as shown in Fig. 4-1), P denotes the point where the interpolated value is calculated.
 An interpolation width, W, is also specified.
-For example, a width of 2 defines a 2 x 2 square of grid points enclosing P, or simply the 4 grid points closest to P. A width of 3 defines a 3 x 3 square consistening of 9 grid points centered on the grid point closest to P. Any vertical interpolation needed is done in natural log of pressure coordinates, except for specific humidity, which is interpolated using the natural log of specific humidity in natural log of pressure coordinates.
+For example, a width of 2 defines a 2 x 2 square of grid points enclosing P, or simply the 4 grid points closest to P. A width of 3 defines a 3 x 3 square consistening of 9 grid points centered on the grid point closest to P. The example in Fig. 4-1 shows a case with W=5.
+Any vertical interpolation that is needed is done in natural log of pressure coordinates, except for specific humidity, which is interpolated using the natural log of specific humidity in natural log of pressure coordinates.
 This section describes the different options for interpolation in the horizontal.